How To Create A DIY Raised Vegetable Garden

 To further improve the fertility and organic content of your soil, it is recommended to add compost or organic matter to the bed.
 Compost enriches the soil with beneficial microorganisms and nutrients, allowing your plants to have access to a wide range of essential elements.
 Organic matter, such as dried leaves or grass clippings, can also be added to improve the soil structure and moisture retention.
 Mix the compost or organic matter evenly into the soil to ensure that it is well-distributed throughout the bed.
 This will provide a nutrient-rich and well-aerated growing medium for your plants.

-See also How To Create A DIY Vertical Garden For Small Spaces
+See also How To Build A DIY Garden Pergola

 Leveling and Raking the Soil